Tinjis/Cybersecurity-Toolkit/Network-Tools/003 - Netcat Remake/README.md

-This is my remake for the netcat tool for learning, and understanding what is going on under the hood.
+A remake for The NetCat tool for learning, and understanding what is going on under the hood.